-What will be the future of EMS in the Middle East?
+What will be the future of Ambulance service in the Middle East?

 What will change in the future of EMS in Middle East regions?
-Emergency Medical Services are developing their technologies and guidelines to be more efficient and ready to face any sort of situation.
+Ambulance and emergency services are developing their technologies and guidelines to be more efficient and ready to face any sort of situation.
 What can we expect by this?

 Patients transport systems in the future of EMS: which were, and will be the news in the Middle East?

 “We have to consider a whole of developments of emergency medical services in the last 15 years.
 Our experience in the region, not only in the Middle East, started with the need of a type of emergency vehicles and for what purposes (basic, advanced, specialized), then with education and training of the personnel who have to use these vehicles, including the upgrade of the equipment.

 The scope of practice has been integrated and there has been also the integration of many systems too, like community health, public health, hospital, trauma centre and other specialized and upgrades in the healthcare system, which are part of the emergency medical system.